Covid-19 Measures and Updates

 VAT treatment of fixed assets written off

-The new law clarifies that there is no additional VAT implication when a fully depreciated asset is written off or sold at a zero VAT rate.
+The new Law No. 7104 clarifies that there is no additional VAT implication when a fully depreciated asset is written off or sold at a zero VAT rate (exempt).
 That is, the taxpayer does not need to make any correction for the input VAT paid and deducted at the time of the purchase.

 If the write-off (or the zero VAT rate sale) is made before the asset is fully depreciated, the law allows for proportional VAT deduction.